gchq/CyberChef/README.md

 ## Live demo

 CyberChef is still under active development.
-As a result, it shouldn't be considered a finished product.
+As a result, it shouldn't be considered as a finished product.
 There is still testing and bug fixing to do, new features to be added and additional documentation to write.
 Please contribute!

 Cryptographic operations in CyberChef should not be relied upon to provide security in any situation.
 No guarantee is offered for their correctness.